efrenfuentes/ipinfo/README.md

-# ipinfo
+# IpInfo
-A Simple  IP Address API
+_A Simple IP Address API_

+IpInfo is an API service that can be used to get your public ip in a fast and reliable way.